 Because the carbon filters at Martin Springs (LANL 2003, 085531) have been operating successfully since 2001, major problems with the spring carbon filter are not anticipated.
 Possible maintenance issues involving fouling with silt and premature contaminant breakthrough can be addressed by more frequent carbon replacement.
 If problems persist, a different particle size of carbon may be required.
-No carbon filter will be installed at SWSC Spring, which has been dry since 2002, until the spring flows again.
-NMED will be notified if this spring resumes flow, and a plan and schedule for installation will be developed (NMED 2006, 095631).
+No carbon filter was planned for SWSC Spring, which has been dry from 2002 to May 2007.
+However, it resumed flowing in May 2007, and the installation of a filter is being reevaluated.